 We have received a grant from the New Frontiers program funded by the John Templeton Foundation to hunt for advanced alien civilizations in mid-infrared data.

-Some press coverage of our award:
+Some press coverage of our award and research:

 - An article in New Scientist (free login required, or go here)

 - "Astronomers assume aliens are more open to solar power than Mitt Romney" (title not based on actual quote, obviously)